Chapter 2

 “I need to be direct now, Adam.
 How do you see yourself handling that?
 When you’re out there, light-years from here, and a crisis hits—can you make clear-headed decisions?
 Can you lead without second-guessing every choice?”

-Her gaze sharpens.
+Her eyes narrow, not unkind, but sharp.
 “I need a clear answer here, Adam.
 Yes or no?”

 “Even without the meds?”